IIC3413/2025-1-evaluator/README.md

 path where it's executable is called following the naming scheem of the files in `io/data/{lab_n}/outputs`.
 If a test encounters an error it may not write an output only if it exists with a none 0 code.
-In this case the evaluation program will write a predetermined output ensuring that this will be evaluated as wrong.
+In this case the evaluation program will write a predetermined output under the name `{test_file_name}_output`, ensuring that this will be evaluated as wrong.

 To run the tests use the following command: